-It’s no secret that flies are annoying, so knowing how to keep flies away is a must for outdoor spaces.
+It’s no secret that flies are annoying, so knowing how to keep flies away is a must for enjoying outdoor spaces.
 Whether it’s the noise or their poop-covered little feet, there’s not much to like about flies.

 So, in this article, we’ll cover how to keep flies away from your porch, patio or balcony.
 Most solutions work regardless of your outdoor space, but we’ll mention when this isn’t the case.